-- 5. Separate votes should be taken at the General Meeting on materially separate items, so shareholders can express their preferences in each case.
-This rule shall apply in particular to: - a) The appointment or ratification of directors, with separate voting on each candidate;

-b) Amendments to the bylaws, with votes taken on all articles or group of articles that are materially different.
+- Separate votes should be taken at the General Meeting on materially separate items, so shareholders can express their preferences in each case.
+This rule shall apply in particular to: - a) The appointment or ratification of directors, with separate voting on each candidate; - b) Amendments to the bylaws, with votes taken on all articles or group of articles that are materially different.

-See section: E.8
+E.8

-6. Companies should allow split votes, so financial intermediaries acting as nominees on behalf of different clients can issue their votes according to instructions.
+Companies should allow split votes, so financial intermediaries acting as nominees on behalf of different clients can issue their votes according to instructions.

-See section: E.4
+E.4

-7. The Board of Directors should perform its duties with unity of purpose and independent judgment, according all shareholders the same treatment.
+purpose and independent judgment, according all shareholders the same treatment.
 It should be guided at all times by the company's best interest and, as such, strive to maximize its value over time.